-The Independent Trustees each receive a \$10,000 retainer per year and \$2,500 for each meeting attended, as well as reimbursement for travel and other out-of-pocket expenses incurred in connection with serving as a Trustee.
+Effective January 1, 2025, the Independent Trustees will each receive a quarterly retainer of \$25,000 plus \$5,000 for each meeting attended.
+The Independent Trustees also receive reimbursement for travel and other out-of-pocket expenses incurred in connection with serving as a Trustee.
+In addition, the Lead Independent Trustee receives an annual retainer of \$35,000 and the Audit Committee Chair receives an annual retainer of \$30,000.
 The Trust has no pension or retirement plan.